renderbox/github-actions/README.md

 **Inputs**:

-- `python-version` → Python version to use
+- `python-version` (optional, default `3.12`) → Python version to use

 This action will:

 - Set up Python environment
+- Install development and testing dependencies
-- Check for missing migrations
+- Run `makemigrations --check --dry-run` to verify migrations

 ---